What is VOD? Definition and Examples

 • VOD offers convenience, a wide range of content, and accessibility across multiple devices.

 Conversely, VOD streaming lets people watch previously recorded content at any time.
 Viewing it at your own pace allows you to fit it easily into your calendar.
 You can watch from a phone, tablet, computer, TV, or another device that connects to the internet.
+Users can stop, rewind, and fast-forward previously unavailable content.
+It’s beneficial for those who are on the go constantly and may not be able to watch movies or series at scheduled times.

 Types of VOD Services